arashghezavati/Policy-and-Compliance-Management/aws-serverless-dashboard-master/README.md

 # Policy and Compliance Management Architecture

-This diagram illustrates the policy and compliance management workflow for the project, which is deployed on AWS using several services like API Gateway, Lambda, S3, SQS, DynamoDB, and SNS.
+This diagram illustrates the policy and compliance management workflow for the project, which is deployed on AWS using several services like API Gateway, Lambda, S3, DynamoDB, and SNS.

 ![Policy and Compliance Management Diagram](./images/Untitled%20Diagram.drawio.png)